Mary Axelrad, M.D.

 Ivy Click, Ed.D.

-Assistant Professor, Assistant Dean for Curriculum & MSEC Chair
+Associate Professor, Assistant Dean for Curriculum & MSEC Chair

 I am a native of East Tennessee by way of Kingsport and I currently reside in Johnson City.
 I hold three degrees from ETSU including an Ed.D. in Educational Leadership as well as B.S. and M.A. degrees in Experimental Psychology.
 (Go Bucs!)
 I joined the Department of Family Medicine in January of 2006.
 Prior to accepting a faculty position in July 2013, I worked as Research Coordinator for the department.
 My research interests are broad and include health disparities, health policy, medical school practice outcomes, quality improvement, and social media and higher education.
+In June 2020, I had the honor of being appointed as the Assistant Deaf for Curriculum for the Quillen College of Medicine and now spend the majority of my time overseeing the medical student curriculum.

 Greg Cooper, M.D.